色石(カラーストーン)の選び方

 • yellowTopaz/Yellow Sapphire/Citrine/Yellow Garnet

-▼ Search for gemstones by color
+▼Search for gemstones by color

-2. BirthChoose by raw stone
+2. birthChoose by raw stone

-The Japanese birthstones are as follows:
+The birthstones for Japan are as follows:

 • January: Garnet

-• February: Amethyst/Chrysoberyl Cat's Eye
+• February: Amethyst/Cat's Eye Chrysoberyl

 • March: Aquamarine/Coral